 The repo has been deleted from your Git host.

-- Solution: If your repo has been deleted from your Git host, simply delete it from your Flow account.
+- Solution: If your repo has been deleted from your Git host, delete it from your Flow account.

 The repo has been renamed.